 There are a few different ways a product can be dangerous for consumers.
 These are:

-Marketing defects.
 Certain items have inherent risks.
 These items must have clear, understandable warnings and safety instructions for users.
 Other items can potentially cause harm if they are not used properly.
 These, too, must have safety instructions and must be accurately advertised.
-When an item’s marketing suggests that it does not have safety risks or that using the item in a specific manner is appropriate, the company that marketed the product could be liable for victim’s injury damages.
+When an item’s marketing suggests that it does not have safety risks or that using the item in a specific manner is appropriate, the company that marketed the product could be liable for the victim’s injury damages.

 Do not throw the product away.
 Keep it, along with photographs of the accident and your injury at the time, in a safe place.
 These are pieces of evidence you will need to support your product liability claim.
 Seek medical attention for the injury as soon as you can.
-Receiving prompt medical care will not only improve your chance of making a full recovery, it will help you support your claim by showing that your injury was severe enough to warrant timely medical care.
+Receiving prompt medical care will not only improve your chance of making a full recovery, but it will also help you support your claim by showing that your injury was severe enough to warrant timely medical care.

 After you have received medical attention, contact an experienced product liability lawyer to determine which party’s negligence caused your injury to occur.
 Manufacturers are not the only parties who have product liability.
 Product distributors, retailers, and installers all have the responsibility to prevent injuries by taking the appropriate level of care when packaging, promoting, using, or installing a product.